2394425147/astrodx/README.md

 v2.0 also includes optimizations, better interfaces, and more customizations.
 However, it's still in its pre-beta cycle, which means features aren't fully settled, and is prone to changes.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/2394425147/maipaddx?label=stable)
-If you prefer a stable build instead, v2.0.0.pre.98.5 is the **latest stable version**.
+If you prefer a stable build instead, v2.0.0.beta.pre.98.5 is the **latest stable version**.
 You should use this if you prefer a long-term support experience.

 ## Wait, is there version for iOS?
 Yes (kind of)!
 You can join the test at [TestFlight Group A](https://testflight.apple.com/join/rACTLjPL) or [TestFlight Group B](https://testflight.apple.com/join/ocj3yptn) or [TestFlight Group C](https://testflight.apple.com/join/CuMxZE2M).

 ![TestFlight](https://img.shields.io/github/downloads/2394425147/maipaddx/total?label=TestFlight)

-Due to restriction of Apple, developer must be 18 (or 19 depends on local law) to publish Applications on App Store.
+Due to Apple's restrictions, the developer must be 18 (or 19 depending on local law) to publish Applications on App Store.
 Currently, we are borrowing JiNALE TEAM's developer account to maintain TestFlight.

 Each public link only can hold 10k players (counted by Apple ID), so please DO NOT rejoin the test if you already have AstroDX installed.